-Source: own calculations using the BVI method (i.e. excluding any initial sales charge).
+Investment Fund and/or unit class performance: own calculations using the BVI method (i.e. excluding any initial sales charge).

-Current information relating to fund performance may be obtained from the annual and half-yearly reports, as well as the Company's website (which can be accessed via privatkunden.union-investment.de).
+Current information relating to the performance of the Investment Fund or unit classes may be obtained from the annual and half-yearly reports, as well as from the homepage of the Company's website at privatkunden.union-investment.de).